-Every year, we do the same journey at some point, and every year, I get out a pencil and pad and between the two of us, we talk about the year ahead and our goals and wishes.
+As I write my article this month, I am hurtling down the M1 to spend the festive season with my family in the South with my laptop wobbling precariously on my lap.
+I am not driving, I hasten to add, but it will be my turn soon.
+Every year, we do the same journey, and every year, I get out a pencil and pad and between the two of us, we talk about the year ahead and our goals and wishes.
 The piece of paper gets folded up and put in the glove compartment, often forgotten but the act of goal setting and getting clear about what we want to accomplish as an individual and as a couple and family sows a seed in our unconscious mind.

-In the early years, our goals were big and in obvious buckets – career, relationships & family, health and finances – get the next promotion usually for me, find his next move for him; get married (always me!), have a baby, have another brother or sister for the first baby; get back to the gym, lose the baby weight (for me), do a triathlon (for him… and eventually me)… and always, striving to be financially free.
+In the early years, our goals were big and in obvious buckets.
+Career, relationships & family, health and finances.
+Get the next promotion usually for me, find his next move for him.
+Get married (always me!), have a baby, have another brother or sister for the first baby, get back to the gym, lose the baby weight (for me), do a triathlon (for him and eventually me) and always, striving to be financially free.

 Over the years, the list became the same list, a repeat of the year before.
-We still weren’t or aren’t financially free; we are past the baby years and triathlons have been checked off the bucket list and now clash with the kids’ sporting fixtures.
-The goals just became another list but the list had lost its excitement, its motivation and rather than feeling good about it, we started to feel deflated.
+We still weren’t or aren’t financially free.
+We are past the baby years and triathlons have been checked off the bucket list and now clash with the kids’ sporting fixtures.
+The goals just became another list but the list had lost its excitement, its motivation.
+And rather than feeling good about it, we started to feel deflated.

-This year, I stumbled across an interview with Danielle LaPorte by Marie Forleo and subsequently have bought her book – ‘The Desire Map’ where she explains the theory behind this new way of setting goals and why it works.
+This year, I stumbled across an interview with Danielle LaPorte and subsequently have bought her book The Desire Map.
+The book explains the theory behind this new way of setting goals and why it works.
 “You’re not chasing the goal itself — you’re chasing the feelings that you hope attaining those goals will give you.”

-It is a very simple art, with just a few steps and I would urge you to try it for your goals for 2019 or even just a smaller goal or achievement.
-Grab and pencil and pad now… and just go for it!
+It is a very simple art, with just a few steps and I would urge you to try it for your goals for 2020 or even just a smaller goal or achievement.
+Grab and pencil and pad now and just go for it!

 Subscribe today for free to receive our weekly update and never miss an article.